scottviteri/ManipulateProofTrees/README.md

 ## ./ProofTrees

 Exported collection of reified proof trees from ./ProofSourceFiles.
 Export is handled by ./coq_proof_to_trees.sh, which depends on my local version of the git repo uwplse/CoqAST.

 ## ./Images

-The saved image outputs of computation in ManipPfTrees.org
+The saved image outputs of computation in ManipProofTrees.org

-## ./ManipPfTrees.org
+## ./ManipProofTrees.org

 Compress and analyze proof objects as a deduplified directed acyclic graph.

 ## ./ProofDAGs

-Output of ManipPfTrees
+Output of ManipProofTrees

 ## ./GenerateDependencyGraphs.org